 Here $\widecheck{m}(x)=m(-x)$.
 The mapping $\mu\mapsto \widehat{\mu}$ is one-to-one, and its image $\mathcal A(G)$ is called the {\it Fourier algebra} of $G$.
 It is easy to check that $\mathcal A(G)$ is an algebra: the mapping $\mu\mapsto \widehat{\mu}$ is a linear isomorphism, and by the identity

 it is an algebra isomorphism.
-As $\mathcal A(G)$ is isomorphic to the measure algebra, it is reasonable to equip it with the topology induced by all Fourier--Laplace transforms: in fact, these two topological algebras can be identified.
+As $\mathcal A(G)$ is isomorphic to the measure algebra, it is reasonable to equip it with the topology induced by all Fourier transforms.
 For the sake of convenience, we shall denote a general element of $\mathcal A(G)$ by $\widehat{\mu}$, where $\mu$ is a measure in $\mathcal M_c(G)$, and similarly, a general subset of $\mathcal A(G)$ will be referred to as $\widehat{H}$, where $H$ is a subset of $\mathcal M_c(G)$.
 The ideals of the Fourier algebra are in close connection with the translation invariant subspaces of $\mathcal C(G)$.
 A closed translation invariant linear subspace of $\mathcal C(G)$ is called a {\it variety}.
 The smallest nonzero variety is one dimensional: it is spanned by a single exponential.
 For each $f$ in $\mathcal C(G)$, the intersection of all varieties including $f$ is called {\it the variety of $f$}, and is denoted by $\tau(f)$.
 The annihilator of each variety is a closed ideal in $\mathcal M_c(G)$, and conversely, every closed ideal in $\mathcal M_c(G)$ is the annihilator of some variety in $\mathcal C(G)$.
 We have the basic identity

 for each variety $V$ in $\mathcal C(G)$ and for every closed ideal $I$ in $\mathcal M_c(G)$ (see e.g. \cite{MR3502634}).
 This variety-ideal connection induces a similar one-to-one connection between varieties on the group and closed ideals in the Fourier algebra.
 We note that, in general, not every ideal in the measure algebra, resp. in the Fourier algebra is closed (see e.g. \cite{MR2340978}).
 On the other hand, if $G$ is a discrete group, then every ideal in the measure algebra, resp. in the Fourier algebra, is closed (see \cite{MR3185617}).